YinLiLin/hibayes/README.md

 ```r
 > devtools::install_github("YinLiLin/hibayes")
 ```
-The package is on its way to R CRAN, and it would be coming soon.
+The package is on its way to R CRAN, and would be coming soon.

 ## Usage
 ## Not done yet